TRojaner2013/eyeBOLD/README.md

 ## Exporting own Datasets

-When you want to create you own dataset to export, you will need to create costum SQL-queries.
+When you want to create you own dataset to export, you will need to create custom SQL-queries.
 These can then be evaluated using the query command.
 In our example we will ask for all entries where the gbif_key equals 1546413 -- this queries for all specimen identified only to genus level where the genus is _Megaselia Rondani_.
-The gbif_key can be found at the end of a GBIF URL e.g for our [example](https://www.gbif.org/species/1546413).
+The gbif_key can be found at the end of a GBIF URL e.g. for our [example](https://www.gbif.org/species/1546413).

 Given the gbif_key, we can then simply create an SQL query:
 ```